Contribute to BirdNET

 Student Projects

 Are you a student looking for a thesis topic?
-We offer a wide range of Bachelor and Master thesis projects at Chemnitz University of Technology, often in collaboration with other institutions.
+We offer projects at Chemnitz University of Technology, often in collaboration with other institutions.

-- Unsupervised Learning: Novel methods for species discovery and acoustic pattern recognition.
+• Unsupervised Learning: Species discovery and acoustic pattern recognition.

-- Foundation Models: Exploring large-scale pre-training for acoustic biodiversity monitoring.
+• Foundation Models: Exploring large-scale pre-training for acoustic monitoring.

-Our student projects offer immediate visibility through open-source development and the chance to contribute to a project used by thousands worldwide.
+Our student projects offer immediate visibility through open-source development and the chance to contribute to a project used by thousands.

 Interested in a thesis project?
-Reach out to us with your background and interests.
+Reach out to us with your background.

 Other ways to help